Written by Celeste Jennings

 Advisories: Ages 14 and up for adult themes.
 There is one scene in which characters discuss sexual assault, and one racial slur is used.
 This production contains strobe effects.

 Please note: Each parent and child is different; use your own discretion when deciding what is right for your family.

 Run Time: Approximately 1 hour and 40 minutes, no intermission

 From a Dartmouth senior fellowship project to a professional world premiere at Northern Stage, Citrus has been on an incredible journey.
-Playwright and Costume Designer Celeste Jennings and Director JaMeeka Holloway-Burrell will discuss with BOLD Associate Artistic Director Jess Chayes will discuss the process of bringing this choreopoem from the page to the stage.
+Playwright and Costume Designer Celeste Jennings and Director JaMeeka Holloway-Burrell will discuss the process of bringing this choreopoem from the page to the stage.